michaelboth/EventAnalyzer/README.md

 --------|------------
-hello1 | The most basic example where everything is in a single C file hello2 | A more realistic example where the event instrumentation comes from separate files, from the ```ref/``` folder, that can easily be excluded if event profiling is not needed test_clock | Determine the overhead and precision of a clock that is used with event recording.
-Helpful if you need to characterize the behaviour of the clock. memory_contention | A multi-threaded example to show how too many threads can slow access to memory. record_and_load | A simple example used to validate the unikorn API and event loading file ```ref/events_loader.c```
+hello1 | The most basic example where everything is in a single C file hello2 | A more realistic example where the event instrumentation comes from separate files, from the ```ref/``` folder, that can easily be excluded if event profiling is not needed memory_contention | A multi-threaded example, with lots of event types and event instances, to show how multi-threaded processing can effect memory. test_clock | Determine the overhead and precision of a clock that is used with event recording.
+Helpful if you need to characterize the behaviour of the clock. record_and_load | A simple example used to validate the unikorn API and event loading file ```ref/events_loader.c```

 ## Developing Your Application